 This decision is somewhat less crucial than your first choice.
 You can change your mind later if you decide differently.

 Here are some of the main options to consider:

 - Self-Driven Investing: So you want to take charge of your investments on your own?
 In this case, you may need to open your account with a brokerage like TD Ameritrade or Ally Invest.
 These brokerages will give you access to a variety of investments, including stocks.
-You could also open an IRA with a mutual fund company like Vanguard or Fidelity.
+You could also open an IRA with a mutual fund company like Fidelity.
 This option lets you drive your own investments through mutual funds, rather than individual stocks.
 E*TRADE offers it all–you can trade stocks, bonds, mutual funds, ETFs, options, and futures.
 You can also open an IRA account with no minimum.